 The short version

 - CoStar: the industry-standard database for listings, sale and lease comparables, ownership records, tenancy, and market analytics.
 Founded 1987.
-I still pay for CoStar through my brokerage.
 It is the backbone of almost every US CRE brokerage's desktop research, and that is not going to change.

 The question isn't "which one should I buy."
 It's "what am I trying to do on this listing."
-The answer usually requires both.
+The answer usually involves both.

 What each tool actually does